carlfriess/DoritOS/report/Report.md

 Again, the ICMP header is parsed similarly as on IP layer and the checksum is computed.
 Then the message type is evaluated.
 Currently only type 8 (echo request) is supported.
 All other messages are dropped.

-Echo requests are handled by sending back the message with type 0 (echo reply).
+Echo requests are handled by sending back the same message but with type 0 (echo reply).
 First, an IP header is constructed and sent by calling the `ip_send_header(uint32_t dest_ip, uint8_t protocol, size_t total_len)` method of the `ip` module.
 Next a new `struct icmp_header` is populated and the checksum for the entire message computed.
 Finally, the header is encoded and sent with the ICMP payload using `ip_send(uint8_t *buf, size_t len, bool end)`.

 ### User Datagram Protocol (UDP) - Transport Layer